pnemonic78/RemoveDuplicates/README.md

 # RemoveDuplicates
-Remove duplicates of: calendar events; contacts; SMSs; Call Logs.
+Remove duplicates of:
+* Calendar events;
+* Contacts;
+* SMSs;
+* Call logs;
+* Bookmarks.

+The most common use case is after restoration of a backup file.